IvanTheSeafood/Pygame_Touhou_DRL/README.md

     - points = current player points
     - oldPoints = player points before update
     - position = Initial player position
-    - maxEnemies = number of enemies the 'agent' should consider
+    - maxEnemies = number of enemies the `agent` should consider
-    - maxBullets =  number of bullets the 'agent' should consider
+    - maxBullets =  number of bullets the `agent` should consider
     - proxyRange = determines bullet detection ring around player
-    - all the initialising values and values we keep track of*
+    - all the initialising values and values we keep track of

 ### rlAgent.py
 - Here is where all the functions and classes are stored for RL
-- If you spot a redundant variable or defined variables that never appear in the script, you're probably right.
+- If you spot a redundant variable or defined variables that never appear in the script, you`re probably right.
 IDK what i was doing most of the time and just added random stuff as I learn along.

 #### class agent